Tiana-C/EduRPG/README.md

 This system was designed by **Tiana Coats** as part of her cloud and network engineering studies after being inspired playing Diablo Immortal.
 This was built originally for **CompTIA Network+ (N10-009)**, later expanded into a general gamified study platform.

-> *“I wanted to make studying feel like leveling up in an RPG —
+> *“I wanted to make studying feel like leveling up in an RPG to make learning fun and immersive.”*
-every exam objective became a story quest.”*

 ---